Colic in horses is one of the worst fears we can have as a horse owner. Truth be told it’s not too pleasant for us vets either!

 In some circumstances, when there is a fever and blood test results indicate infection, antibiotics may be required.

-Sometimes the decision is made to take a colic to surgery immediately, or after some time has already been spent doing medical treatments.
+Sometimes the decision is made to take a horse with severe abdominal pain to surgery immediately, or after some time has already been spent doing medical treatments.

 What is the prognosis of colic in horses?